 Percent of people 18 and older in Alaska who were veterans in 2010.
 The percent of the 18 and older population who were veterans was 12 percent or more in Maine, Montana, Virginia and Wyoming.

 Percent of veterans 25 and older with at least a bachelor's degree in 2010.
-By comparison, 28 percent of the total population had a bachelor's degree or higher.
+In comparison, 28 percent of the total population had a bachelor's degree or higher.

 Percent of veterans 25 and older with a high school diploma or higher in 2010, compared with 86 percent of the population as a whole.